 - See Inside Weather and Climate (Usborne)

 The course covers a range of topics—robotics, technology, engineering, energy, the Industrial Revolution, and earth science.
 Most of these topics are presented from a technology perspective at least part of the time.
 For example, earth science includes lessons about garbage that focus on the handling of garbage, decomposition, recycling, landfills, and conservation.
 Within the lessons on energy, students do a home energy audit and learn about the technology of different energy sources such as petroleum, geothermal, nuclear, coal, and solar.
-While some topics might already be familiar from previous science studies, students might be learning about them from a technological point of view for the first time.
+While some topics might already be familiar to students from previous science studies, students might be learning about them from a technological point of view for the first time.

 A Technology Supplies Kit designed specifically for this course includes a lengthy list of both common and uncommon items such as batteries (9-volt, triple-A, and coin cell), balloons, beads, borax, cellophane, clay, coated electrical wire, cork, copper wire, a mini light bulb and a light bulb holder, oral syringes, straws, tissue paper, and a small DC motor.
 This kit is included in the complete course package, but you can purchase the required books and gather the science resources on your own if you prefer.